astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 (which is by definition the vertical axis in the primed frame) will tilt further and further.

-Consider the event represented by the blue dot in {numref}`figaxestilt`: as the diagram is first drawn, with the observer at rest in the unprimed frame, the event is to the right of the vertical axis.
-As you move the slider to the right and the axis tilts, you can choose a speed such that the yellow arrow lies on the blue dot.
-This represents walking just fast enough that you get from the origin to the location of the blue dot just as it happens.
-If you walk faster, you will pass the blue dot before it happens, and the event will happen to the left of the axis in the primed frame.
+Consider the event represented by the cyan dot in {numref}`figaxestilt`: as the diagram is first drawn, with the observer at rest in the unprimed frame, the event is to the right of the vertical axis.
+As you move the slider to the right and the axis tilts, you can choose a speed such that the yellow arrow lies on the cyan dot.
+This represents walking just fast enough that you get from the origin to the location of the cyan dot just as it happens.
+If you walk faster, you will pass the cyan dot before it happens, and the event will happen to the left of the axis in the primed frame.

-It is therefore possible, by altering the relative speed, to choose a reference frame in which the blue dot event is either left, right, or at the same location as the origin.
+It is therefore possible, by altering the relative speed, to choose a reference frame in which the cyan dot event is either left, right, or at the same location as the origin.
 This amounts to simply choosing a speed so that you fall short, overtake, or precisely reach the event as it happens.
-Since you can get to the blue dot from the origin by moving at a speed less than $c$, the blue dot lies inside the light cone of the origin, and the interval between the origin and the blue dot is timelike.
+Since you can get to the cyan dot from the origin by moving at a speed less than $c$, the cyan dot lies inside the light cone of the origin, and the interval between the origin and the cyan dot is timelike.
 This leads to the conclusion that through a careful choice of reference frame, a later event can be right, left, or at the same position in space as an earlier one, if the two are timelike